|

 are looking for it you may not even notice it

-because above all, Mykonos is a destination
+because Mykonos is a destination

 for all types of people.
 From jet setters to